 This guideline has been developed by Royal Devon and Exeter Healthcare Foundation Trust based on local guidelines.

-This guideline has been signed off by the Eastern Locality on behalf of NEW Devon CCG.
+This guideline has been signed off by the Eastern Locality on behalf of NHS Devon CCG.

 Publication date: April 2017